 - Avoid trapping air.
 Be careful not to seal air inside your ravioli pockets!
 Air will expand during the boil and cause your ravioli to burst!
 If it is easier for you, cut the second sheet of pasta dough in large squares and seal around each lump of filling individually.
 (As opposed to doing a whole sheet at a time).

 - Seal well with a small amount of moisture.
 You will need a little moisture to seal the dough together.
 However, be careful not to overdue it!
 We like to use a barely wet pastry brush to lightly moisten the dough around the filling.

 - Keep your surface well-floured to avoid sticking.
-Inevitably, the ravioli filling will have some moisture and begin to saturate the dough on your work surface.
 Keep your station well-floured and wiggle your dough sheet around the floured surface to make sure your ravioli come up with ease.

 - Dry ravioli on rack or sheet pan before cooking.
 Drying pasta helps to ensure even cooking.
 The drying process also causes some microscopic cracking in the surface of the dough.
 Those teeny-tiny cracks help to soak up more of your delicious sauces!

-- Use a spider utensil (otherwise known as a skimmer) to remove ravioli from the pot.
+- Use a spider utensil to remove ravioli from the pot.
 We recommend using a spider utensil to gently strain your ravioli from the pot without any damage to your pasta (and while reserving your starchy pasta water!).
 If using a colander, be very careful to dump your ravioli as slowly and gently as possible.

 - Finish cooked ravioli directly in the sauce.
-We recommend taking your cooked ravioli directly from it's hot bath and into your sauce pan.
+We recommend taking your cooked ravioli primavera directly from the boiling water into your sauce pan.
 The pasta starches will bind with your pan sauce and create thick, saucy-goodness that will cling to every bite!